 Potentially Fatal Infections

-The FDA said that to date the gels have been linked to at least 59 infections including 48 bloodstream infections.
+The FDA said the gels had been linked to at least 59 infections, including 48 bloodstream infections.
 The products may be contaminated with a type of bacteria known as Burkholderia cepacia complex (Bcc), officials said.
-The FDA said it recently received information from the Centers for Disease Control and Prevention indicating that unopened bottles of nonsterile, multiuse ultrasound gel manufactured by Eco-Med tested positive for Bcc.
+The FDA recently received information from the Centers for Disease Control and Prevention that unopened bottles of nonsterile, multiuse ultrasound gel manufactured by Eco-Med tested positive for Bcc.

-Officials are advising healthcare providers and facilities to discard the ultrasound gel and lotions.
-The Eco-Med products are distributed under various names including MediChoice Ultrasound Gel distributed by Owens & Minor and Mac Medical Supply Co., Inc. The products were distributed not just in the United States, but also globally in Australia, Canada, the Honduras, New Zealand, China, Japan, Malaysia, and Israel.
+Officials advise healthcare providers and facilities to discard the ultrasound gel and lotions.
+The Eco-Med products are distributed under various names, including MediChoice Ultrasound Gel distributed by Owens & Minor and Mac Medical Supply Co., Inc. The products were distributed not just in the United States but also globally in Australia, Canada, Honduras, New Zealand, China, Japan, Malaysia, and Israel.